How to teach your students to use Nearpod

 3. Use our pre-made Nearpod Orientation lessons

-Creating Nearpod lessons about Nearpod might seem like a burden but fortunately, the Nearpod team has done all the work for you.
-The Lesson Library has a variety of lessons designed to give both teachers and students help using Nearpod.
-These engaging lessons introduce both staff and students to how to use Nearpod and all its features properly.
+Creating Nearpod lessons about Nearpod might seem like a burden, but fortunately, the Nearpod team has done all the work for you.
+The Lesson Library has a variety of content designed to give both teachers and students help using Nearpod.
+These engaging lessons introduce staff and students to how to use Nearpod and all its features properly.

-To support the full lessons, Nearpod also offers video tutorials on how to use Nearpod that engage our most visual learners.
-Video tutorials are bite-sized chunks that can be incorporated whenever necessary and can also be embedded as reference materials into an activity.
-Teachers can turn any video into a customized, interactive experience by uploading to Nearpod and embedding questions that are relevant to the students right in front of them.
+Nearpod also offers video tutorials which are great for visual learners.
+Video tutorials are bite-sized video clips that show how to use Nearpod’s various features.
+They can be incorporated into your lessons or shared with students whenever necessary.
+You can also embed these videos as reference materials into an activity.
+Teachers can turn any video into a customized, interactive experience by uploading it to Nearpod and embedding questions that are relevant to the students right in front of them.
+You can find videos on Nearpod’s YouTube or Teacher Resources page.

 5. Making Nearpod a part of your class routine